-Weekly Pregnancy Checklist: What To Do List Before Baby Arrives – First Trimester Guide
+Weekly Pregnancy Checklist: To Do List Before Baby Arrives – First Trimester Guide

-Grab your free pregnancy checklist: first trimester, to easily download your own copy and keep your pregnancy list on track!
+Grab your free pregnancy checklist: first trimester by filling out this form, to easily download your own copy and keep your pregnancy list on track!

 Pregnancy Checklist: First Trimester

 One of my biggest regrets is not tracking my pregnancies better.

 Being able to have a planner and journal to write in during your pregnancy will not only help you feel more organized and put together, but you’ll be more at ease throughout your pregnancy.

 Smoking while pregnant can cause harm to you and your unborn baby.

 If you’re a smoker, now is a great time to reach out for help and try to quit.

 Alcohol, especially during the first trimester, can cause birth defects for your baby.

 While some studies show that a glass of wine every once in a while is okay, many doctors agree that no amount of alcohol during pregnancy is considered safe.